space7dev/Space7dev/README.md

 🌱 Currently, I'm immersed in a journey of continuous learning, exploring the latest trends, tools, and technologies in the realm of software development.
 My goal is to stay at the forefront of this dynamic industry.

-🤝 I'm always open to connecting with fellow professionals, especially DevOps, Software Engineers, UI/UX designers and tech enthusiasts.
+🤝 I'm always open to connecting with fellow professionals, especially DevOps, Software Engineers, UI/UX designers, and tech enthusiasts.
 Collaborating with diverse minds helps me broaden my horizons and create innovative solutions.

 ⚡ Fun Fact: When I'm not coding, you can find me trying to strum a tune on my guitar. 😂